bvandgrift/ex-rails5-api-lend/README.md

 * use secure practices
 * have baked-in deployment considerations
 * be self-documenting
-* include rational for architectural decisions
+* include rationale for architectural decisions
 * be continuously integrated and delivered

 ## Getting Started